loopdash/loopdash/src/glossary/administrator.md

 title: Administrator - Loopdash
 h1: Administrator
 h2: What does it mean?
-summary: An administrator is a person who is responsible for managing and overseeing the operations of a system or organization.
+description: An administrator is a person who is responsible for managing and overseeing the operations of a system or organization.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly